-Outreach to LMI Households and Protected Classes:
+Outreach to LMI Households:

-Our advertising campaigns reflect the diversity of the community we serve, featuring individuals from a range of races, genders, ages, abilities, and backgrounds.
+Our advertising campaigns are designed to reach all eligible households, consistent with federal anti-discrimination laws (including Title VI of the Civil Rights Act of 1964), featuring a broad range of participants without unlawful preference.
 This is visible across all media platforms, including print, online, and broadcast media.
 Marketing materials are offered in multiple languages to be accessible to those with limited English proficiency.
 Beyond our current correspondent lender network, we will also solidify partnerships with new correspondent lenders who specialize in Section 184 loans to deepen our outreach in Tribal communities across the US.